 Our social categories, preferences and stereotypes are deeply rooted in infancy, with young children showing early preferences based on gender, race and language.
 A speaker’s accent provides a salient cue for social categorisation, as for example, as adults, we trust non-native speakers less than native ones.
 However, how accent preferences emerge in childhood has led to conflicting results.
 Whereas 5-month-olds discriminate accent differences and prefer adults with a native accent over a non-native accent, the ability to use accents as cues to social preferences in forced-choice tasks does not seem to emerge before the age of 5 years.
 A series of studies comparing discrimination and preference responses from infancy to childhood are needed to understand the emergence of the use of accents in guiding social preferences.

 Consonant bias in Arabic infants and adults.
 Professor Caroline Floccia

 It has been proposed that consonant and vowel sounds play a different role in language processing, with consonants being more important for coding information about words and vowels playing a greater role in prosodic and syntactic information.
 This is called the consonant bias.
 Developmental research, which has concentrated in English, French, Italian and Danish, clearly suggests cross-linguistic differences in the emergence of this consonant bias.
 The Arabic language offers a unique and new opportunity to examine the consonant bias, as in Arabic consonants are lexically much more informative than vowels.
 A series of experiments in adults and infants using eye tracking and reaction times are needed to track the emergence of the consonant bias in that language.
-In addition, a comparison between English-Arabic bilinguals and English monolinguals will allow to understand how perceptual biases are shaped by dual language exposure.
+In addition, a comparison between English-Arabic bilinguals and English monolinguals will allow understanding how perceptual biases are shaped by dual language exposure.
 A knowledge of the Arabic language is desirable but not necessary.